rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint2.md

 ## Checkpoint Submission
 ### Part 1
-- Rotate the camera, then demonstrate the calibration procedure in a video
+- Demonstrate your calibration procedure in a video
+    1. Show your GUI.
+    2. Rotate your camera.
+    3. Recalibrate and show your GUI again.
+We should see that the board becomes centered in frame again.
 - With the camera rotated, record the reported position (x,y,z) of the center of the top of a stack of large blocks placed at the following locations for a stack size of [0,1,2,4,6] blocks (total of 4x5=20 measurements):
     - (0,175)
     - (-300, -75)